Intersection configurations in free and free times free-abelian groups: Multiple intersections in free times free-abelian groups

-\Cref{prop: int 2} crucially reduces the finite generability of the intersection of two finitely generated subgroups of $\FTA$ to an abelian condition, which is easily decidable.
-The lemma below is a first necessary step to generalize the aforementioned reduction to multiple intersections.
+In the $k=2$ scenario, \Cref{prop: 2-int} crucially reduces the finite generability of the intersection of two subgroups of $\FTA$ to an abelian condition, which is easily decidable in the finitely generated case.
+The lemma below is a first necessary ingredient to generalize the aforementioned reduction to multiple intersections.

 \begin{lem} Let $\mathbf{p_1},\ldots, \mathbf{p_k} \in \ZZ^m$, and $L_1,\ldots, L_k \leqslant \ZZ^{m}$.
-Then, the integral affine varieties $\mathbf{p_1}+L_1, \ldots ,\mathbf{p_k}+L_k$ intersect nontrivially (\ie $\bigcap_{i=1}^{k} (\mathbf{p_i}+L_i) \neq \varnothing$) if and only if
+Then, the integral affine varieties $\mathbf{p_1}+L_1, \ldots ,\mathbf{p_k}+L_k$ intersect nontrivially (\ie $\bigcap_{j=1}^{k} (\mathbf{p_j}+L_j) \neq \varnothing$) if and only if

 where

 and, for each $i=1,\ldots ,k$, $\mathbf{L_i}$ is a $s_i\times m$ integral matrix with row space $L_i$. \end{lem}